zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

 To see if everything is ok on my test instance, I do: ::

   $ cubicweb-ctl i18ninstance sytweb_instance
-  $ cubicweb-ctl start -D sytweb_instance
+  $ cubicweb-ctl pyramid -D sytweb_instance

 The first command compile i18n catalogs (e.g. generates '.mo' files) for my test instance.
 The second command start it in debug mode, so I can open my browser and